Kabul airport videos raise troubling question: Why did US crew take off with men clinging to plane?

 After a selfie, the lens pans to the other occupants of the pod, and indeed it seems like they are all off on a bus ride, one person waving at the people on the ground, another giving a thumbs-up.
 (It is not clear how this video became available, whether the youngster survived or his phone got picked up.)

-In this clip, just as the turbofan engines seem to be roaring for the take-off run, behind one of the starboard engines, one can see a Blackhawk helicopter flying low above the people on the ground.
+In this clip, just as the turbofan engines seem to be roaring for the take-off run, behind the inner starboard engine (at 0.05 seconds), one can see a Blackhawk helicopter flying low above the people on the ground.
 This would be one of the helicopters reportedly used to clear the runaway to allow the C-17 to depart.

 The third and fourth video clips show the military transport in flight departing the airport.
 One is taken from the tarmac, the other from a neighborhood just outside the airport.